 Children under age 10 should not be allowed to cross streets by themselves.

-Teach proper pedestrian behavior by modeling pedestrian behavior correctly, such as crossing at street corners, using traffic signals and crosswalks when available, and making eye contact with drivers before crossing.
+Teach proper pedestrian behavior by modeling pedestrian behavior correctly.
+Examples include crossing at street corners, using traffic signals and crosswalks when available, and making eye contact with drivers before crossing.

-Teach children to look LEFT, RIGHT, and then LEFT again when crossing a street, and to continue looking around when crossing.
+Teach children to look LEFT, RIGHT, and then LEFT again when crossing a street.
+Also teach children to continue looking around when crossing.